ZERO-DAWN-X/employee-work-recognizer/README.md

 ---

 ## Overview
-Employee Work Time Recognizer is a scalable, production-ready solution designed for organizations to monitor, recognize, and log employee work activities using computer vision.
+Employee Work Time Recognizer is a scalable, production-ready solution designed for organizations to monitor, recognize, log, and manage employee work activities using computer vision and advanced analytics.
 The system is built for deployment in office environments, supporting multiple cameras and users, and is architected for easy integration and extension.
+In addition to activity analysis, it provides comprehensive employee management features for modern workplaces.

 ---